hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 Before the delete-at time, the object behaves normally.
 However, when the delete-at time has passed, the following occurs:

-* An attempt to retreive the object (GET or HEAD operation), will return 404 Not Found error; in effect the object will appear to have been deleted.
+* An attempt to retrieve the object (GET or HEAD operation), will return 404 Not Found error; in effect the object will appear to have been deleted.

 * However, if you get a list of the objects in the container (GET container),